a story from the backwaters of

 Neytt’s roots in Kerala’s tradition of carpeting run deep, echoing a legacy that spans more than a century.
 Sivan Santhosh and Nimisha Srinivas have embraced this heritage, infusing it with contemporary design sensibilities to create a brand that seamlessly marries tradition with innovation.
 Neytt has become synonymous with luxury, crafting rugs and carpets that tell stories of elegance and artistry.
 Speaking about their association with the Met Gala, Sivan Santhosh shared insights into the meticulous process that went into creating the bespoke carpet for the iconic event.
 The Met Gala design team had precise demands, intending to transform the carpet into a canvas for New York’s artists to hand-paint.
 Sivan Santhosh emphasised the need for a flawless, high-quality foundation, opting for sisal fibers tightly woven to perfection.
 Neytt’s design team embraced this challenge, ensuring that the carpet not only met but exceeded the stringent requirements set by the Met Gala team.

 The lighter colour was one of the challenges the Neytt team faced.
-“We had to specifically import sisal fibres from Madagascar where the best quality white fibres come from, which are longer and pure in colour.
-We manufactured 58 rolls of 4m by 30m,” Santhosh adds.
-These 58 rolls were then shipped to New York where the design team and installation team with the artists spent almost 70 days hand-painting the lines on the carpet.
+For this project, we sent 58 rolls of 4 x 30 metres—covering a total of 6,840 square metres.
+Nearly 480 people across different departments worked for close to 90 days to perfect the weave and finish to meet the Met Gala’s exacting standards.
+“We had to specifically import sisal fibres from Madagascar, where the best quality white fibres come from—longer and purer in colour,” Santhosh adds.
+These rolls were then shipped to New York, where the design and installation teams, along with the artists, worked closely to hand-paint and bring the final vision to life.
 As the Met Gala red carpet unfolded, Neytt’s contribution became more than just a floor covering—it became a symbol of artistic collaboration, meticulous manufacturing, and the seamless fusion of tradition and modernity.

 Sisal fibres from Madagascar were used for the manufacturing of the carpet